SystemsApproach/ops/lifecycle.rst

     trigger mechanism hadn't caused the same problem.
-The answer is that Jenkins is better integrated with the repo (specifically, Gerrit running on top of Git), with the repo pushing event notifications to Jenkins when a file checkin actually occurs.
+The answer is that Jenkins is better integrated with the repo (specifically, Gerrit running on top of Git), with the repo pushing event notifications to Jenkins when a file check-in actually occurs.
     There is no polling.*

 This focus on Fleet as the agent triggering the execution of Helm